9 Awesome Cyber Monday Deals on Bluetooth Speakers

 The JBL Go 3's durable design, coupled with surprisingly decent sound for its tiny size, make it one of the top micro Bluetooth speakers out there.

 Available in multiple color options, it has an IP67 water-resistance rating, meaning it can be dunked in water and is dust-proof.
-Battery life is rated at up to 5 hours.
+Battery life is rated at up to five hours.

 If you don't want to spend the extra dough on the newer Soundcore Motion Boom Plus (see above), the original Soundcore Motion Boom remains a good option for less money.
 It's a little lighter than the Motion Boom Plus and its sound isn't as detailed or the speaker doesn't play as loud, but for its price, it delivers very good sound, particularly compared to more compact speakers like the JBL Charge 5 that cost more.